effectfully/STLC/readme.md

 ## Overview

-(links are broken)

 This is simply typed lambda calculus with type variables in Agda.
-We have raw [Syntax](https://github.com/effectfully/STLC-in-Agda/blob/master/Core/Syntax.agda):
+We have raw [Syntax](src/STLC/Core/Syntax.agda):

 ```
 data Syntax n : Set where